 We are the Network Architecture Lab, and we work on fundamental questions regarding network system design:

 - Can we improve Internet transparency?
-We showed how Internet service providers can produce verifiable traffic receipts—report their own performance in a way that prevents them from lying [ project page, paper ].
+We showed how Internet service providers can produce verifiable traffic receipts—report their own performance in a way that prevents them from lying [ paper ].

 - How should we write packet-processing software, such that we can reason about its semantics?
 We presented the first formally verified NAT written in C [ project page, paper ].
 Earlier, we demonstrated that dataplane verification can be used to verify useful properties of stateless software dataplanes [ paper ].

 - How should we write packet-processing software, such that we can reason about its performance?
-We proposed the idea of performance contracts and showed how to compute such contracts for packet-processing functions [ project page ].
+We proposed the idea of performance contracts and showed how to compute such contracts for packet-processing functions [ project page, paper ].

 - How to design network devices that combine performance with programmability?
 We developed RouteBricks–a parallel software router made up entirely of commodity PCs–which was the first software router to achieve multi-Gbps line rates [ paper ].